-COVID Vaccine: Yankee Stadium Transformed Into Mega Site For Bronx Residents
+Yankee Stadium Becomes COVID Vaccine Mega Site For Bronx Residents: 'We Have Been Underserved For A Long Time'

 - Complete Coronavirus Coverage

-The Bronx is home to many low income, immigrant New Yorkers of color, and the medical staff on hand will be just as diverse.
-Leaders hope that will minimize hesitation about taking the vaccine.
+Mayor de Blasio said 13,000 out of 15,000 appointments available at Yankee Stadium for the next week are already booked.

-“The vaccine should be in the hands of the doctors in the community who know their patients, who know their people,” SOMOS Chairman Dr. Ramon Tallaj said earlier this week in Brooklyn.
+Appointments can be made online, over the phone at 1-833-SomosNY, and in person at Yankee Stadium ticket windows.

-The Bronx site will be open from 8 a.m. to 8 p.m. seven days a week.
-Click here to make an appointment or call 1-833-SomosNY.
+The site is open from 8 a.m. to 8 p.m. seven days a week.